PoisotLab/ms_network_prediction/manuscript.md

 prove important to predict as some suggest they represent evolutionary stepping stones towards obligation [@Luong2019FacPar].
 In addition to this variance in predictability, the mechanisms that structure different types of interactions vary, and will require different data and approaches.
-For no particular reason, predicting potential hosts of novel disease [@Becker2020PreWil] has received much attention, and aims to build on existing network models for predicting dengue [@Zhao2020MacLea], Chagas disease [@Rengifo-Correa2017UndTra], rickettsiosis [@Morand2020DisEco], leishmaniasis [@Stephens2009UsiBio], and infectious diseases in livestock and wildlife [@Craft2015InfDisa].
-Developing better models for interaction prediction will require assimilation of data from many sources [@Gibb2021DatPro], and the growing realization that interactions are changing drastically in response to landscape modification [@Edwards2021TroLan;
-@Magioli2021DefLea; @Zhang2021PlaBre] should entice us to incorporate an explicitly spatial perspective on network prediction.
+In the recent years, predicting potential hosts of novel disease [*e.g.* wildlife hosts of betacoronaviruses; @Becker2020PreWil, @Wardeh2021PreMam] has received much attention.
+Approaches relying on networks have been used for prediction of dengue [@Zhao2020MacLea], Chagas disease [@Rengifo-Correa2017UndTra], rickettsiosis [@Morand2020DisEco], leishmaniasis [@Stephens2009UsiBio], and infectious diseases in livestock and wildlife [@Craft2015InfDisa].
+Developing better models for interaction prediction will require assimilation of data from many sources [@Gibb2021DatPro], and the growing realization that interactions are changing drastically in response to landscape modification [@Edwards2021TroLan; @Magioli2021DefLea; @Zhang2021PlaBre] should entice us to incorporate an explicit spatial perspective on network prediction.

 Methods for predicting interactions between species exist, but can be limited in that they are often built around mechanisms represented at a single organisational scale: position in the trophic niche [@Gravel2013InfFoo;
 @Petchey2008SizFor], phylogenetic matching [@Pomeranz2018InfPre;
-@Elmasri2020HieBay], functional traits [@Bartomeus2016ComFra], or other
-network properties [@Terry2020FinMis; @Stock2017LinFil].
+@Elmasri2020HieBay], functional traits [@Bartomeus2016ComFra], or other network properties [@Terry2020FinMis; @Stock2017LinFil].
+Species interaction networks
-Species interaction networks are the product of ecological and evolutionary mechanisms interacting across spatial and temporal scales.
+are the product of ecological and evolutionary mechanisms interacting across spatial and temporal scales.
 The interwoven nature of these processes imposes structure on biodiversity data which is invisible when examined only through a single mechanism or at a single scale.
 In addition to the recent application of ensemble models [@Becker2020PreWil], machine learning methods show promise to take the field in a radically different direction, by finding structure in data, and synthesizing mechanistic models from different learning frameworks [@Desjardins-Proulx2019ArtInt].
 Here we provide a proof-of-concept to show how machine-learning models can enable unreasonably effective prediction of species interactions, whereby we construct a metaweb of host-parasite interactions across space.
 We then provide a primer on the relevant tools and methods that could be incorporated these models in the future, in order to account for the spatial, temporal, and climatic dimensions of network prediction [@Burkle2011FutPla], and propose a roadmap forward for how to improve predictions using this approach.

 # Proof-of-Concept